tumbleweed-cdc/tumbleweed-cdc.github.io/docs/tumbleweed.md

 ### 4.2.4 Apicurio Schema Registry

-One reason Kafka transfers data so efficiently is that it does not perform any data verification on its own, but rather follows the “Zero Copy Principle”, merely transferring data in byte format[^5].
+One reason Kafka transfers data so efficiently is that it does not perform any data verification on its own, but rather follows the “Zero Copy Principle”, merely transferring data in byte format [^5].
 Thus data must be serialized by producers for transmission and de-serialized either by the sink connector or the consumer.
 Because Kafka does not perform data validation, a producer could send data in a format which the data de-serializing agent would be unable to handle, which would cause downstream applications and sink connectors to break.

 <figure>
   <img src="/img/apicurio.png" className="Apicurio" alt="Apicurio" width="80%"/>
   <figcaption>Figure 5: Apicurio Schema Registry.</figcaption>
 </figure>

 This issue can be alleviated by enforcing the use of specific data formats (e.g. JSON, AVRO, Protobuf) and a data schema (message structure in a given format).
 However, doing so requires including lengthy schema data in each message passed.
 A better approach is to add a schema registry.
 A schema registry is a process external to Kafka which stores and manages the schemas used in a Kafka cluster, requiring messages to only reference a schema ID.
-Schema registries also allow for schemas to evolve in a centralized manner.[^6] Tumbleweed uses the open-source Apicurio Schema Registry with JSON Schema for messages passed between Debezium and the Tumbleweed Backend API.
+Schema registries also allow for schemas to evolve in a centralized manner [^6].
+Tumbleweed uses the open-source Apicurio Schema Registry with JSON Schema for messages passed between Debezium and the Tumbleweed Backend API.

 ### 4.2.5 Tumbleweed Backend API (TBA)